Updated opening hours

 Posted on 9th Nov 2017

 At my counselling and hypnotherapy practice in Berkhamsted I frequently see people who are suffering with anxiety and panic attacks, but what is the difference between the two?
-If you need help with anxiety please feel free to get in touch via the contact form.
+If you need help with anxiety or panic attacks please feel free to get in touch via the contact form.

-Counselling and hypnotherapy for PTSD (post traumatic stress disorder)
+Counselling for PTSD (post traumatic stress disorder) in Berkhamsted

 Posted on 8th Nov 2017